abiget/synonyms-network-analysis/README.md

         3. The top hub words differ significantly:
         - WordNet prioritizes: good, dim, fresh
         - LLM prioritizes: clear, paramount, sharp
-        4. This suggests fundamentally different organizing principles: dimensional attributes (WordNet) vs. evaluative/affective qualities (LLM) ?
+        4. This suggests fundamentally different organizing principles:
+         * WordNet tends to prioritize synonyms that are more traditional and widely accepted, such as good, dim, and fresh.

+         * The LLM, on the other hand, favors synonyms that can be more contextually nuanced or expressive, like clear, paramount, and sharp.

         ## 5. Visualizations

-        Visualizations of word neighborhoods and degree distributions have been saved as image files.